STOP YELLING…Being Quiet Reduces Your Stress.

-today is the day to lower the noise level. it originally started as a day in the Anglican church to focus on special devotions, meditations, and instructions. in today’s technological society, it’s also the day to reduce the use of capital letters and punctuation.
+Today is the day to lower the noise level.
+Being quiet reduces your stress, it originally started as a day in the Anglican church to focus on special devotions, meditations, and instructions.
+In today’s technological society, it’s also the day to reduce the use of capital letters and punctuation.

-Not sure how I feel about the removal of caps and punctuation from our writing, but certainly, there are many benefits to lowering the environmental noise that we all experience and focusing on quieting our minds.
+Not sure how I feel about the removal of caps and punctuation from our writing, but certainly, there are many benefits to lowering the environmental noise that we all experience and focusing on quieting our minds, such as being quiet reduces your stress.

 Stress grows from the constant onslaught of daily stimulation.